 The truck has arrived and it's time for all of your household goods to be loaded up on the truck.
 For this phase, the driver of the truck is usually in charge of the show.
 The driver is responsible for ensuring there is a crew and that everything is properly loaded onto the truck before departing.
 If you run into any issues during this phase, talk with the driver first and if they are unable to resolve the issue don't hesitate to call your local personal property office for help.

 During packing and loading, the transportation company will be creating an inventory of all your household items and will put stickers on all the boxes and larger items (couches, large appliances, etc.).
 On these inventory sheets, they will also be indicating whether or not there was any pre-existing damage to your household goods.
 If you disagree with their assessment make sure you annotate that on the inventory sheet!

 After everything is loaded up on the truck, do a walkthrough with the driver to make sure everything is out of your residence and loaded up.
 This will ensure that nothing gets left behind.
 If possible, ask the driver for their phone number so you can reach them if needed.
-The last thing will be signing the inventory sheet… if you don't agree with something on that form make sure you annotate that BEFORE signing in the remarks section!
+The last thing will be signing the inventory sheet… if you don't agree with something on that form make sure you annotate that in the remarks section BEFORE signing!